pingcap/ossinsight/src/pages/about.md

 <br />
 <br />

-## Welcome to contribute to us!
+## Welcome to join this project!
-If you like our project or are interested in making contributions to us, feel free to [submit your PRs](https://github.com/pingcap/ossinsight) to our GitHub repository.
+If you like our project or are interested to join us, feel free to [submit your PRs](https://github.com/pingcap/ossinsight) to our GitHub repository.
 You can also try to analyze your own datasets by using TiDB Cloud with [this 10-minute tutorial](https://ossinsight.io/blog/try-it-yourself/).

 ## Contact us!
 You can also follow us on [Twitter](https://twitter.com/OSSInsight) for the latest information.